 Crossing both visible and invisible boundaries of nationality-ethnic background, the traditional-the contemporary, art-craft Agus Ismoyo (Indonesian) and Nia Fliam (American) have been working collaboratively to produce contemporary textiles in their fine art batik studio, Brahma Tirta Sari in Yogyakarta, Indonesia since 1985.
 Ismoyo’s ancestors were batik makers in the court city of Solo in Java.
 He was trained in industrial management at the Industrial Academy (AKPRIND) in Yogyakarta.
 Nia originally explored dye resist techniques from Africa and Asia in America.
 She completed her fine arts degree at Pratt Institute in New York City before coming to Indonesia in 1983 to study traditional batik.
 ‘This collaborative art team is renowned for their intricate, nuanced and time-intensive contemporary fine art textiles.
 They have exhibited at many prestigious exhibitions around the world and worked with world distinguished curators.
 Since 1994 they have explored and worked in collaboration with Australian Aboriginals, American Indians and various Asian and Australian artists, They have received critical acclaim for their successful use of traditional textile techniques in exploring their own realm of creativity while pursuing an understanding of the value, role and meaning of tradition in the development of our world culture.’
 Christine Cocca, Antenna Projects, Yogyakarta Indonesia.
 Their studio produces not only fine art batik and paintings but a range of wearable art products and craft as art interior items.
 Brahma Tirta Sari (BTS), which means ‘creativity is the source of all knowledge’, was founded on the belief that there are many relevant traditions rooted in cultures throughout the world.

-Based in Portland Oregon, with roots in small town Minnesota, Charlie Wilcox is an embroiderist and filmmaker.
-He is most interested in the nexus of these two practices, using the constraints of a hand-embroidery approach to examine the possibilities and test the limits of stop-motion animation.
-The first gallery show of his work took place in May 2022 at Dorsa Brevia Art Gallery in Portland.
-He holds a degree in English Literature from Reed College, where he now spends business hours as an Administrative Coordinator for the performing arts departments (and a few others as well) and is working towards a Master’s Degree in Design Systems from the Pacific Northwest College of Art.
-While not embroidering, Charlie stays busy writing two novels-in-progress, playing tuba and bass in sporadic noise-rock quartet Horsebag, reading >100 books a year, and trying out different punch recipes for his friends.
+Based in Portland, Oregon, with roots in small town Minnesota, Charlie Wilcox is a designer, embroiderist, filmmaker, writer, and tubist.
+In combining these practices, he uses the constraints of a hand-embroidery approach to examine the possibilities and test the limits of stop-motion animation.
+The first gallery show of his work took place in May 2022 at Dorsa Brevia Art Gallery in Portland, with shows at the Hallberg Center for the Arts in Wyoming, MN and PLACE Studios in Portland, OR, following.
+He spends business hours at Reed College as an Administrative Coordinator (and de facto Graphic Designer) for the performing arts departments and is working towards a Master’s Degree in Design Systems from the Pacific Northwest College of Art.
+When he’s not doing all that, he’s probably trying out different punch recipes for his friends.

 Emily Pacheco is a multi-disciplinary artist creating wearable art, soft sculpture, illustrations and papier-mache work.
 Her practice is a middle school love letter asking DIY, arts and crafts and outsider art if they'll go to prom.